tinyworldmap/tiny-world-map/README.md

 <script src="https://tinyworldmap.com/dist/tiny-world-all-10000.js">
 ```

-This script embeds all the data necessary to display the map.
+This script embeds all data necessary to display the map.

 Then, instead of adding a tile layer to the Leaflet map, use: